One-Coat Stucco Weep Screed: Proper Sizing for Foam Systems

-When installing a "One-Coat" stucco system (which typically involves 1 inch of rigid foam insulation), you cannot use standard hardware.
-The most common failure we see in these systems is the use of a standard 7/8" weep screed, which is too shallow to accommodate the foam.
+When installing a proprietary "One-Coat" stucco system that incorporates 1 inch of rigid foam insulation, standard flashing hardware will not fit properly.
+A common installation error is using a standard 7/8-inch weep screed, which is too shallow to accommodate the foam board.

-To ensure proper drainage and a flush finish, you must use a 1-3/8" Foundation Weep Screed.
-This specific profile provides the necessary depth for the foam (1 inch) plus the base coat (3/8 inch).
-This guide breaks down the precision cutting and fastening techniques required to install this critical flashing correctly.
+To support proper drainage and a flush finish, you generally must use a larger 1-3/8-inch Foundation Weep Screed (or size specified by the manufacturer).
+This specific profile provides the necessary depth for the foam (1 inch) plus the proprietary base coat (typically 3/8 inch).

 1. The Math: Why 1-3/8 Inch?

-Unlike traditional stucco where the wire sits against the wall, a One-Coat system pushes the finish out.
+Unlike traditional 3-coat stucco where the lath sits directly against the weather-resistant barrier (WRB), a foam-backed system pushes the plaster layer further out from the wall.

 Free Assessment